-Are you aware of the process as how to choose an auto insurance?
+Are you aware of the process of choosing auto insurance?
 If not, we are here for you!
 In the United States, a legally licensed driver needs to show proof that he or she can pay for any damages or liability in the event of a vehicle accident.
 In most states, drivers are required to have automobile insurance to serve as their proof.

 Most drivers have no choice in this matter.
 There are two states in the union – New Hampshire and Virginia – which do not require auto insurance, and there are others that allow drivers to post a bond for their liability and damage costs related to auto accidents.